Classic car insurance

 Can you get cheap classic car insurance?

-It’s a bit of a surprise to hear that, yes, you could get classic car insurance cheaper than regular car insurance.
-That’s because they’re often driven less than regular cars, and classic car owners tend to take better care of their pride and joy.
-You won’t find them being driven off-road or taken out for a track day.
+It may come as a bit of a surprise to hear that, yes, you could get classic car insurance cheaper than regular car insurance.
+That’s because they’re often driven less than regular cars and classic car owners tend to take better care of their pride and joy.
+Classic cars might also have lower speed limits, which could make them less likely to be involved in an accident.

 How can I reduce the cost of my classic car insurance?

-Here are a few ways you can help cut the cost of your premium to get the cheapest classic car insurance premium you can:
+Here are a few ways you can help cut the cost of your premium and get a cheaper quote for classic car insurance:

 - Limit your mileage – if you agree to an annual limited mileage, you’ll probably get a decent discount.
 Just make sure the mileage limit you agree is generous enough because exceeding it will invalidate your cover.